 The NEOs are eligible for Company-provided benefits that are generally available to all other employees, including qualified 401(k) savings plans, a qualified defined-benefit pension plan, medical, life and disability insurance and a charitable matching gifts program, among others.
-The defined-benefit pension is being phased out, but a majority of U.S. employees, including the NEOs, continue to participate.
+The defined-benefit pension was closed to new participants effective October 1, 2016.
+A portion of U.S. employees, including certain of the NEOs, continue to participate.
 The following additional benefits are also available to the NEOs: